 To describe your resources, use concrete names and not action verbs.

 For decades, computer scientists used action verbs in order to expose services in an RPC way, for instance:

 By contrast, the RESTful approach is to use:

 POST /users (with JSON describing a user in the body)

-snakecase has been widely used for years by C programmers, and more recently in Ruby.
-Words are separated by underscores “”, thus letting a compiler or an interpreter understand it as a single symbol, but also allowing readers to separate words fluently.
+snake_case has been widely used for years by C programmers, and more recently in Ruby.
+Words are separated by underscores “_”, thus letting a compiler or an interpreter understand it as a single symbol, but also allowing readers to separate words fluently.
 However, its popularity has decreased due to a lot of abuses in C programs with over-extended or too short names.
-Unlike camel case, there are very few contexts where snake case is not usable.
-Examples: snakecase, currentuser, etc.
+Unlike the camel-case, there are very few contexts where the snake-case is not usable.
+Examples: snake_case, current_user, etc.

-spinal-case is a variant of snake case which uses hyphens “-” to separate words.
-The pros and cons are quite similar to those of snake case, with the exception that some languages do not allow hyphens in symbol names (for variable, class, or function naming).
-You may find it referred to as lisp-case because it is the usual way to name variables and functions in lisp dialects.
+spinal-case is a variant of snake-case which uses hyphens “-” to separate words.
+The pros and cons are quite similar to those of snake-case, with the exception that some languages do not allow hyphens in symbol names (for variable, class, or function naming).
+You may find it referred to as a lisp-case because it is the usual way to name variables and functions in Lisp dialects.
 It is also the traditional way of naming folders and files in UNIX and Linux systems.
 Examples: spinal-case, current-user, etc.